Parsely/python-adv-slides/index.rst

 EXERCISES: Build a proxy class
 -------------------------------

-A proxy class is a class that can wrap any other object to add some functionality to it, but will forward all original requests onto that original object.
+A proxy class is a class that can wrap any other object to add some functionality to it, but will forward all original member accesses to that original object.
 For example:

 .. sourcecode:: python